Google Sign-On FAQ

 I’d like to log into Pocket with Facebook, Twitter, or another service.
 Is Pocket planning on adding additional services in the future?

-At this time, we support signing up for Pocket with a Google account, Firefox account, or an email address.
-We are open to offering more services in the future.
+At this time, we support signing up for Pocket with a Google account, Apple account, and Firefox account.
+We are open to considering adding more options in the future.